-There were inspection chambers located within the grounds of the property, which were too heavy to be safely lifted and could not be inspected.
+There were inspection chambers located within the grounds of the property, which were stuck fast and could not be inspected.

 There were no above ground signs of blockage or damage or other significant defect at the time of our inspection however without a full inspection by a drainage specialist, you must accept the risk of such defects existing.